 Do you want to travel the world and earn credit your major?
 Then consider studying abroad.

-You can earn up to 12 credit hours of study abroad credit that can be applied to internal, external, and general elective credit in your major and/or minor.
+You can earn up to 12 credit hours of study abroad credit that can be applied to internal, external, and general elective credit in your major.

 REASONS TO STUDY ABROAD